-The Collaboration Forum on Persons with Disabilities in Asia & the Pacific 2019

-Session 3
+Session 3　“Value Created by Transnational Networking of Persons with Disabilities”

-SL: Slide

-↓

-Ms. Kuroda: In this session, we are going to focus on seemingly miracle case of collaboration attempted by Persons with Disabilities groups in Pakistan and Japan respectively.
-It is pleased to have such an opportunity to think about what each of us should do to realize inclusive society based on the case.
+Kuroda/ In this session, we will focus on the seemingly miraculous case of collaboration attempted by Persons with Disabilities groups in Pakistan and Japan.
+It is pleasing to have such an opportunity to think about what each of us should do to realize an inclusive society based on the case.
 For this purpose, we have three guest speakers.
-Mr. Shafiq from Milestone Society in Pakistan and Mr. Kadota from Mainstream Association in Japan will talk about their collaborative case from each point of view, followed by the presentation relevant to domestic issues and general conditions of PWDs in Pakistan by Ms. Nagata.
-She is from Nagoya Gakuin University and was former country representatives UNESCO Pakistan.
+Mr. Shafiq from Pakistan and Mr. Kadota from Japan will talk about their collaborative case from each point of view, followed by a presentation relevant to domestic issues and the general conditions of PWDs in Pakistan by Ms. Nagata.
+She is from Nagoya Gakuin University and was formerly the country representative of UNESCO Pakistan.

-Ms. Nagata: ③Welcome to Japan, Mr. Shafiq.
+Nagata/ Welcome to Japan, Mr. Shafiq.
 It’s been five years since we met last.
 First, I would like to share the general situation of Pakistan with the audience.
-At the upper right (of the slide) is the national flag of Pakistan in dark green, with the crescent moon of Islam.
+At the upper right (of the slide 1) is the national flag of Pakistan in green which is Islamic colour, with the crescent moon of Islam.
 At the lower left is the symbol for persons with disabilities, often used in Pakistan and the Middle East.
+(Slide 1)

 Please note that Pakistan is an Islamic country.
-It is a multi-ethnic country comprising various ethnic groups such as Sindhis, Balochs, and others from various countries.
-With respect to language, they use Urdu as the national language.
-Although Urdu is the national language, only about 8% of the population uses it as their mother tongue.
+It is a multi-ethnic country comprising various ethnic groups such as Sindhi, Baloch, and others from various countries.
+With respect to language, Urdu is the national language, but only about 8% of the population uses it as their mother tongue.
 Punjabis are the largest ethnic group.
 Mr. Shafiq is a Punjabi and his mother tongue is Punjabi.
-Pakistan is a different country in that about one person in ten uses the national language as their mother tongue.
-It is more like a community rather than a country.
+Pakistan is an unusual country, in that only about one person in ten uses the national language as their mother tongue.
+It is more like a complex community than a nation-state.

-The literacy rate of the population aged 10 and above is 58 percent, according to the old statistics of 2015; so about 60 percent of the population can read and write while 40 percent of the population, especially many elderly persons, cannot.
+The literacy rate of the population aged 10 years and above is 58 percent, according to the statistics of 2015, meaning that about 60 percent of the population can read and write, and the rest especially many elderly persons are illiterate.
 Incidentally, Punjab, where Mr. Shafiq comes from, is the most developed area in Pakistan.
 Therefore, I think, the literacy rate there is much higher than this statistic shows.
-As its political system, Pakistan has Parliament and Assembly, and is a democratic country like Japan, unlike Arab countries which have a single-party system.
+As its political system, Pakistan has a set of Parliament and Assembly, thus it is a democratic country like Japan, and this is different from many other Arab countries which have a single-party system.
+(Slide 2-3)

-SL Nagata >2, 3

-④In Pakistan, one of the causes of disability is poverty.
-There are also problems of malnutrition, especially insufficient vitamins, and the lack of access to medical services when a person becomes disabled.
+In Pakistan, one of the causes of disability is poverty.
+There are also problems faced by persons with disabilities including malnutrition, especially insufficient micro-vitamins, and the lack of access to medical services.
 Especially in Pakistan, immunization of polio vaccine is insufficient, and Pakistan has the highest prevalence of polio in the world.
 Islamic extremists are against the polio vaccination.
-There are also disabilities caused by traffic accidents and hereditary disabilities caused by marriage between very close relatives.
+There are also disabilities caused by traffic accidents and hereditary disabilities caused by marriage between very close relatives (i.e. cousin marriage).

-There are discrimination and violence against women, and also violence against men.
-When a person becomes disabled, the family falls into poverty.
-They cannot go to school, cannot find employment, cannot get married, and cannot lead a social life.
-Barrier-free environment has not been sufficiently created; there is social discrimination against persons with disabilities; and, especially women with disabilities are faced with severe discrimination.
-The legal system is underdeveloped, and its enforceability is limited.
+There are discrimination and violence against women, as well as against men.
+When a person becomes disabled, the family falls into poverty circle.
+They cannot go to school, cannot find a job, cannot get married, and cannot lead a social life.
+A barrier-free environment has not been sufficiently developed; they often face a social discrimination; and especially women with disabilities are faced with severe and compound discrimination.
+The legal system is under-developed, and its enforcement is limited.